CrazyTim/tap-and-draw/README.md

 - Words with UK/Australian meanings are preferred over American (ie: 'bin' instead of 'trash can', 'icing' instead of 'frosting').
 Also words that have different meanings depending on the locale have been avoided.

 ## Tech Notes
-- Recently refactored to use the latest web standards and ES6, so wont work on older browsers.
+- Recently refactored to use the latest web standards and ES6.
-- Designed to be used on a mobile phones, so it has a very simple interface requiring only a few taps to use.
+- Designed to be used on a mobile phone, so it has a very simple interface.
 - Uses the browser history API for navigation; press the (android) back button to see previous words, or exit out of dialogues.
 - Words are stored in plain text files and fetched when the app loads.
 Any duplicate or blank words are removed.
 - Animations are implemented manually (no jQuery!).